pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 - Kadabra:
 	- Thrash

-If HP < 9, fight the Gentleman in [this room](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy
+1-8 Fight the Gentleman in [this room](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy

 Vermilion Mart
 - Buy 3 Repels and 4 Parlyz Heals